-[12.5] Nexter limited to a maximum of 1 application per season.
-Esteem 35WP may be applied once prebloom at 5 oz/A, or once prebloom and once at petal fall at 4-5 oz/A. Suggested action threshold after fruit set: Avg of 1-2 nymphs per terminal leaf. \Agri-Mek can be used anytime from petal fall to about 4 weeks afterward, but is most effective when applied before foliage begins to harden off, generally within the first 2 weeks after petal fall.
-Should be applied in combination with a horticultural spray oil (not a dormant oil) or other penetrating surfactant.
+[12.5] Nexter and Actara limited to a maximum of 1 application per season.
+Portal limited to a maximum of 2 applications per season.
+Esteem may be applied once prebloom at 5 oz/A, or once prebloom and once at petal fall at 4-5 oz/A. Suggested action threshold after fruit set: Avg of 1-2 nymphs per terminal leaf. \Agri-Mek can be used anytime from petal fall to about 4 weeks afterward, but is most effective when applied before foliage begins to harden off, generally within the first 2 weeks after petal fall.
+Agri-Mek and Movento should be applied in combination with a horticultural spray oil (not a dormant oil) or other penetrating surfactant.
 Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
-Actara and \Calypso will also control plum curculio and Comstock mealybug when applied at petal fall.
-Do not make more than one application of Actara per season.
+Actara and Calypso will also control plum curculio and Comstock mealybug when applied at petal fall.
+Centaur can be used anytime in season but at the beginning of egg hatch.
+Restricted to 2 applications of Centaur per season.
+MA only.
+Phytotoxicity may occur in Oriental pears - limit applications to pre-petal fall.
+Portal can be used at 2 pt/acre in rotation.